-Navigating your own way around all the time can get tiresome, so it can be nice to let a pro take the wheel for a while.
-Fortunately, there are many places to take a guided tour indoors in Amsterdam.
-For starters, most museums have the option of booking a guide, as do places like the historical Royal Concertgebouw (concert hall) and the remarkable Molen van Sloten, the only still-functioning windmill in Amsterdam.
-You can find everything from city wine tours to countryside bus tours.
+There are many places to take a guided tour indoors in Amsterdam.
+For starters, most museums have the option of booking a guide, as do places like the historical concert hall Royal Concertgebouw and the remarkable Molen van Sloten, the only still-functioning windmill in Amsterdam or even city wine tours. 🍷

 Amsterdam’s City Archives is the largest city archive in the world.
 It’s located in De Bazel, a beautiful monumental building.
 You can visit the Treasure Room for free, which houses a collection of old photos, drawings, documents, and maps.
 Stroll down Amsterdam’s memory lane and ponder the changes over time.
 You can even catch a historical film in the building’s theatre.

 Dutch cheese is a true taste of the Netherlands, and by going to a tasting you’ll even learn a thing or two.